Contact: Allison Matthews

-“Without this fund, some of our students never would have had the opportunity to walk across that stage at graduation to receive their diplomas,” Bourgeois said.
+“Without this fund, a few of our students never would have had the opportunity to walk across that stage at graduation to receive their diplomas,” Bourgeois said.
 “The impact of the Student Relief Fund is real and has helped students recover in the face of tragedy.”

 The MSU Foundation accepts gifts for the MSU Student Relief Fund, and contributions can be made online at http://www.msufoundation.com/studentrelief or by contacting the Annual Giving office at 662-325-2466.

-Assistant Dean of Students Cade Smith, also director for the Office of Student Leadership and Community Engagement, said many students, faculty members and others in the university and local community want to help, particularly in the aftermath of disasters.
-He emphasized that in addition to large-scale disasters, more conventional scenarios, such as a house fire or other individual-scale tragedies, also impact MSU students each semester.
+Meggan Franks, interim director for the Office of Student Leadership and Community Engagement, said many students, faculty members and others in the university and local community want to help, particularly in the aftermath of disasters.
+She emphasized that in addition to large-scale disasters, more conventional scenarios, such as a house fire or other individual-scale tragedies, also impact MSU students each semester.

 The Maroon Volunteer Center also serves as a resource for those looking for avenues to offer assistance, with information included online at https://www.mvc.msstate.edu/blog/hurricane-relief-efforts/.

 MVC leaders advise volunteers not to self-deploy, but rather sign up to volunteer before showing up to ensure efforts are efficient and organized under the leadership of coordinated response teams.
-Smith said cash donations are encouraged as the most effective way to help.
-In addition to the MSU Student Relief Fund, the university is sharing information on reputable charities from the National Voluntary Organizations Active in Disaster, FEMA and the Mississippi Secretary of State’s Office.
+Franks said cash donations are encouraged as the most effective way to help.
+In addition to the MSU Student Relief Fund, the university is sharing information on reputable charities from the National Voluntary Organizations Active in Disaster and FEMA.
 Additional information about relief organizations in affected areas is available from each state’s emergency management website.